mathiasbynens/regexpu/README.md

 * `sourceFileName`: a string representing the file name of the original ES6 source file.
 * `sourceMapName`: a string representing the desired file name of the source map.
+* `unicodePropertyEscape`: a boolean indicating whether to enable [experimental support for Unicode property escapes](https://github.com/mathiasbynens/regexpu-core/blob/master/property-escapes.md).

-These properties must be provided if you want to generate source maps.
+The `sourceFileName` and `sourceMapName` properties must be provided if you want to generate source maps.

 ```js
 const result = regexpu.transpileCode(code, {